maxrainer/ansible-role-cisco_ise/README.md

 	mac: ["00:16:3e:2b:46:38"]
 } ]

-# if true all devices will be deleted and created again
+# if true all devices listed in the script will be just deleted
-# use this if only RADIUS or TACACS shared secrets changed
-cisco_ise_networkdevice_force: false
+delete_devices: false

 #
 # networkdevice configuration